Case study

 Sofia Metcalf-Riener

-wooden planter against a brick wall with plants in it
+Grey planters against a wall with plants in

 At Co-op Academy Manchester, a secondary school with over 1600 pupils, students have worked to develop a living wall to help transform their playground from a grey space to a greener one.